Sladuca/whiteboard-pal/README.md

 No CUDA or Opencv necessary, as this runs entirely on CPU and is already configured to build a local version of OpenCV.
 No worries if you already have either installed, it shouldn't interfere with everything.

+Also need to install ncurses by doing `sudo apt-get install libncurses5-dev libncursesw5-dev`.

 ### Repo setup (should only need to do this once)

 setup opencv: `./setup_opencv`